Living Bird Magazine

 Blue-gray Gnatcatchers are widespread but not abundant.
 The nasal, wheezy, rambling song and insistent, squeaky calls are great first clues to finding them, particularly as these tiny birds can get lost in the generally taller habitats used in the eastern part of their range.
 It’s a bit easier to find gnatcatchers in the West because they tend to occur in shorter, more open habitat.
 During fall migration, eastern Blue-gray Gnatcatchers can accumulate on the Gulf Coast, particularly the Texas coast, in huge numbers.

-- Perlita Azulgris (Spanish)
+- Perlita Grisilla (Spanish)

 - Gobemoucheron gris-bleu (French)